pantheon-systems/documentation/source/_docs/guides/drupal-console.md

 ---
-title: Using The Drupal Console on Pantheon.
+title: Using The Drupal Console on Pantheon
-description:
+description: Interacting with the Drupal Console on Pantheon.
 draft: true
 contributors:
+  - greg-1-anderson
   - alexfornuto
-  - greg-1-anderson
+permalink: docs/guides/:basename/
 ---

 The [Drupal Console](https://drupalconsole.com/) is a CLI for Drupal, from which you can interact directly with your Drupal site.
 Pantheon has integrated the Drupal Console for all Drupal 8 sites, accessible through [Terminus](/docs/terminus).